Oklahoma Books: Best Books Set in the Sooner State

 In the novel, 25 years have passed since those tragic events, but the ripple effects still impact the lives of the survivors.
 The boy who survived the movie theater massacre changed his name and became a private investigator.
 He takes a case that brings him back to OKC for the first time in two decades, and he finds himself also drawn to seek answers from his own past.

-While this book didn’t make our primary book list because we had numerous other great options for Oklahoma, we love that author Lou Berney is an OKC native and that, according to an interview, he chose to set a novel in his hometown to introduce readers to the “complex, surprising, gritty, quirky, and beautiful” city.
+Author Lou Berney is an OKC native, and according to an interview, he chose to set a novel in his hometown to introduce readers to the “complex, surprising, gritty, quirky, and beautiful” city.

 Calling for a Blanket Dance